brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

     . . .
     ]

-As `Synapses` has many similarity with `NeuronGroup`, the dictionary of the same also looks similar to it, however some of the `Synapses` specific fields are,
+As `~brian2.synapses.synapses.Synapses` has many similarity with `~brian2.groups.neurongroup.NeuronGroup`, the dictionary of the same also looks similar to it, however some of the `~brian2.synapses.synapses.Synapses` specific fields are,

 .. code:: python